Austinuc/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- 1-memcpy.c | Copies 'n' bytes from memory area src to memory area dest 2-strchr.c | Locates a character in a string and returns the a pointer to the first occurence of the character 3-strspn.c | Gets the length of a prefix substring
+ 1-memcpy.c | Copies 'n' bytes from memory area src to memory area dest 2-strchr.c | Locates a character in a string and returns the a pointer to the first occurence of the character 3-strspn.c | Gets the length of a prefix substring 4-strpbrk.c | Searches a string for any of a set of bytes.